-If you selected Enable Publishing of Calendars to the Browse List as your GroupWise system default, continue with "Testing GroupWise Calendar Publishing" on page 126.
+If you selected Enable Publishing of Calendars to the Browse List as your GroupWise system default, continue with Testing GroupWise Calendar Publishing.

 If you are planning to implement a corporate calendar browse list in the future, you can enable publishing of calendars to the browse list for yourself for testing purposes.